When you need to make sure you didn’t miss any typos or layout issues in page proofs.

 Checking the chapter titles against the table of contents, running headers, and page numbering

-Authors often confuse proofreading with copyediting (read about the difference here The Difference Between Academic Copyediting And Proofreading).
-While you may feel that your text only needs a proofread, unless a designer has laid out the text into a publisher’s proof (usually a PDF), it likely is not yet ready for proofreading; instead, it may still need a copyedit to address issues like grammar and punctuation.
+Authors often confuse proofreading with copyediting (read about the difference here).
+While you may feel that your book or article only needs a proofread, unless a designer has laid out the text into a publisher’s proof (usually a PDF), it likely is not yet ready for proofreading; instead, it may still need a copyedit to address issues like grammar and punctuation.
 At the proofreading stage, the proofreader should only find the occasional typo that the copyeditor did not catch; they should not be suggesting grammatical revisions throughout.

 Per word